reaver-flomesh/fsm-docs/content/en/guides/operating/cli.md

 Building FSM from source requires more steps but is the best way to test the latest changes and useful in a development environment.

-You must have a working [Go](https://golang.org/doc/install) environment.
+You must have a working [Go](https://golang.org/doc/install) environment and Helm 3 installed.

 ```console
 git clone https://github.com/flomesh-io/fsm.git